Baxromxoja16/own-framework/README.md

 app/: Contains your application's components. core/: Contains the core framework logic such as the Component decorator, DI container, and routing system. services/: Contains the services that can be injected into components.

+## Contributing
+Feel free to submit issues or pull requests if you want to contribute to improving the framework!